Truck Driver Qualifications

 A truck driver primarily hauls freight from one location to another.
 They operate and perform general maintenance on trucks, maintain logs of driving times, and deliver and pick up shipments.
 A truck driver may or may not load freight onto trucks, depending on their job description and union regulations.
 They may transport materials to destinations within a state or deliver goods between states.
 A truck driver must comply with federal rules and regulations as established by the U.S. Department of Transportation (www.dot.gov) as well as individual state laws.
 These professionals may be employed by manufacturing companies to deliver their products to stores or warehouses or by freight companies contracted to carry freight for clients.
-Alternately, they may be self-employed as business owner/operators and work on a contractual basis.
+Alternately, they may be self-employed as business owners or operators and work on a contractual basis.

 |Education||Commercial driver's license, completion of a driving skills and safety course, special license endorsements, and preferably possession of a high school diploma|